charithwije/nooba-plugin-faceanomaly1/README.md

-nooba-plugin-template
+nooba-plugin-faceanomaly1
 =====================

-template plugin for the current Nooba plugin API
+faceanomaly1 plugin for the current Nooba plugin API